-Fill your diet with digestive-friendly foods including fiber-rich vegetables, fruits and whole grains.
-Fiber, the indigestible part of plants, improves digestion by helping to push food waste products and toxins through the body for elimination, which in turn aids in weight loss.
+Fiber-rich vegetables, fruits and whole grains should be a big part of your diet.
+Fiber improves digestion by helping push food waste products and toxins through the body for elimination, which in turn aids in weight loss.

-A lack of physical activity also slows down the rate at which foods are digested, leading to constipation, less calorie burning and weight gain.
-Reduce stress in your life by making time for friends and family, meditating, doing yoga, and exercising with daily walks or hitting the gym.
-Exercise not only reduces stress but also improves digestive processes and burns calories
+Reduce stress in your life by making time for friends and family, meditating, and exercising with daily walks or hitting the gym.
+Exercise not only reduces stress but also improves digestive processes and burns calories.

 If you struggle to lose weight and have some of the above mentioned symptoms, don’t buy any weight loss product or try to follow any quick diet, because it will only frustrate you.
 You need to rectify your digestive health, which can take up to 2 months.
 We strongly recommend the Manna GUT Support, with all the necessary bacteria (probiotics), essential digestive enzymes, colostrum and L-Glutamine to get your digestive system healthy again.